IN OUR 23rd YEAR

 The St. Louis Labyrinth Project expanded beyond its work with Veriditas, as can be seen by the scope of the services and products now offered.
-In 2002 it changed its name to the more generic Labyrinth Enterprises to avoid any geographical associations, since its work was nationwide.
+In 2002 it changed its name to the more generic Labyrinth Enterprises, to avoid any geographical associations, since its work was nationwide.
 In 2007 the sole proprietorship was changed to Labyrinth Enterprises, LLC.
-As of January, 2009, Judy Hopen, Vice President of Labyrinth Enterprises, LLC, is also a partner and part owner.
+In January, 2009, Judy Hopen, Vice President of Labyrinth Enterprises, LLC, became a partner and part owner.

 To understand our new name, consider the definitions of the word enterprise:

 In 2011, Robert officially retired, although he remains active in the management.
-Judy Hopen left the company to open her own studio.
-The work is now being done by a group of artists, under Robert's direction.
+Installation work contiues unabated, performed by a group of talented labyrinth artists, under Robert's direction.
 For more details about these changes, see the latest newsletter: Circles.
-It has been quite a good ride for Robert, who now is turning to other interests and writing projects.
-You can keep track of him on his personal website, www.robertferre.com.